 The prison's four existing maximum security units were built in 1968 and have reached their end of life.
 The configuration and construction is no longer fit for purpose to support the way the Department manages prisoners towards a crime-free life.

 The Department has partnered with Next Step Partners Ltd to deliver the new facility via a Design, Build, Finance and Maintain (DBFM) Public Private Partnership (PPP).
 Custodial operations will continue to be carried out by he Department.
-Read more about why the Department is partnering with the private sector.

 The new facilities will be connected to Units 1 - 5 (Auckland West), providing greater opportunities to stream line operations.
 Some functions and spaces of Units 1 - 5 will be replaced by the new facilities and new uses are being found for those areas.